Emik03/wawa/README.md

 1. Set up [Emik.Morsels](https://github.com/Emik03/Emik.Morsels#usage).

-2. **WINDOWS ONLY**: You are required to [extend the maximum path length](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry) and run this command:
+2. Download and extract the full source code, or clone the repository:
     ```shell
-    git config --global core.longpaths true
-    ```

-3. Download and extract the full source code, or clone the repository:
-    ```shell
     git clone https://github.com/Emik03/wawa.git
     ```

-4. Open the solution in your favorite IDE, or use the command-line directly to build it.
+3. Open the solution in your favorite IDE, or use the command-line directly to build it.
     ```shell
     dotnet build
     ```